Center of Grassroots Government

 But some responsibilities of township government haven’t changed.
 Tax collecting, maintaining polling places and overseeing elections, and establishing and maintaining cemeteries are still important township government responsibilities, just as they were in Michigan’s early days.

-The building pictured here was the original Brady Township Hall, located on Davis Street in Vicksburg.
+The building pictured here was Brady Township’s second township hall.
+The first hall was located east of Vicksburg on W Ave.
 After a new township building was constructed at the corner of Richardson and Spruce streets, in 1962, this building was sold and later served as a home, then a garage.
 It was purchased by the Historical Society in 2009 and moved to the Historic Village.
 With the help of the ‘Thursday Guys’ it was completely gutted and renovated to resemble its original function.